michalporeba/TDDT/Tutorials/HelloWorld.md

 There are many unit testing frameworks: mstest, nunit, xunit to name a few.
 For the purposes of this tutorial we will use NUnit.
 Create a unit test project

 ```
-dotnet new nunit -n Tests\HelloWorld.Tests
+dotnet new nunit -n HelloWorld.Tests
 ```

-The above command invokes `dotnet` and tells it to create a `new` thing using the `nunit` template and naming it with parameter `-n` as `HelloWorld.Tests` and putting it in the `Tests\` folder.
+The above command invokes `dotnet` and tells it to create a `new` thing using the `nunit` template and naming `-n HelloWorld.Tests`.

 Next we need a project in which we will implement the functionality.
 This will be a library project, which means it cannot be executed by itself, but it can define functionality which then can be used by other projects.